Flexible Working Examples for Professionals

 The Flexible Fix = Part-time professional

 Every month, more businesses turn to flexible or part-time employees to affordably meet the needs of their business.
-So there are opportunities for you to meet both your career and personal needs.
-There’s a variety of flexible formats listed on this page that might work to get you started.
+So there are opportunities for you to meet both your career and personal needs and become a part time or flexible professional.

 “I want to use my skills but perhaps not at the level I used to be…”

 Perhaps you’ve been out of the workplace for a few years?
 Or maybe you’re looking for a rewarding role, but without the stresses and long hours that came with your previous roles.